 4. Photos that sell

-If you were to buy secondhand clothes online which one would you pick?
-An item with several pictures that give you a clear idea of what you are going to get or an item with just one picture?
+If you were to buy secondhand clothes online, which one would you pick?
+An item with several pictures that give you a clear idea of what you will get or an item with just one picture?

 Go above and beyond everyone else and make your clothes stand out by taking multiple photos.
 Make sure you take at least one photos of: